 What Is Truck Piggybacking?

-Truck piggybacking is a unique shipping process involving using one trailer to transport more than one truck.
-This can be up to 3 or 4 trucks depending on their individual weights and length compared to the trailer capacity.
+Truck piggybacking is a unique shipping process involving using one trailer to transport more than one semi truck.
+This can be up to there or four trucks, depending on their individual weights and length compared to the trailer capacity.
 This is how it works:

 Advantages of Truck Piggybacking in Transportation